Urabi revolt: Prologue

-A public consciousness was developing in Egypt during this period, literacy was spreading, and more newspapers were being published in the 1870s and 1880s, such as the influential Abu Naddara.
-Published by Yaʻqūb Ṣanūʻ, a Jew of Italian and Egyptian origins also known as "James Sanua", this Paris-based publication was a political satire magazine that often mocked the establishment under European control, and it increasingly irritated the ruling powers as well as the Europeans as it favoured reform and revolutionary movements.
-It had a wide reach since, unlike many other publications, Abu Naddara was written in Egyptian Arabic rather than Modern Standard Arabic, making its satire and political pieces understandable to the masses, not just the educated elite.
-Yaʻqūb Ṣanūʻ claimed that his magazine reached a circulation of 10,000, which was a huge number in those days.
+A public consciousness was developing in Egypt during this period, literacy was spreading, and more periodicals were being published in the 1870s and 1880s, such as the influential magazine Abu Naddara (أبو نظارة 'guy with the glasses').
+Published by Yaʿqūb Ṣanūʿ, a Jew of Italian and Egyptian origins, this Paris-based publication was a political satire magazine that often mocked the establishment under European control, and it increasingly irritated the ruling powers as well as the Europeans as it favoured reform and revolutionary movements, and Ṣanūʿ is credited with having coined and introduced the anti-colonial slogan "Egypt for the Egyptians" (مصر للمصريين).
+Abu Naddara had a wide reach since, unlike many other publications, Abu Naddara was written in Egyptian Arabic rather than Modern Standard Arabic, making its satire and political pieces understandable to the masses, not just the educated elite.
+Yaʿqūb Ṣanūʿ claimed that his magazine reached a circulation of 10,000, which was a huge number in those days.

 During this time, Ahmed ʻUrabi, a native non-European army officer, had risen to the rank of colonel.
 Because of his peasant upbringing and traditional training, he came to be viewed by many as the authentic voice of the people of Egypt.
 To them, he represented a peasant population frustrated with tax-exempt foreigners and wealthy local landlords. ʻUrabi commanded the respect and support of not only the peasantry but also a large portion of the Egyptian army.

 ʻUrabi's seizure of power

 Tension built over the summer of 1881 as both the Khedive and the Egyptian officers, now led by ʻUrabi, searched for supporters and gathered allies.
 In September the Khedive ordered ʻUrabi's regiment to leave Cairo.
 He refused and ordered the dismissal of the Turco-Circassian generals and the creation of an elected government.
-Unable to oppose the revolt, Tewfiq agreed and a new chamber of deputies and government were established containing a number of ʻUrabi's allies.
+Unable to oppose the revolt, Tewfik agreed and a new chamber of deputies and government were established containing a number of ʻUrabi's allies.